Introduction: The Unsolved Murder of Leopold Roy

 Romeo attempted to appeal his conviction to the Ontario Court of Appeal, arguing among other things that due to the many problems with the police investigation, he had been deprived of the presumption of innocence to which all accused persons are entitled.
 He was unsuccessful and the Court dismissed his appeal on September 3, 1974.

 Romeo subsequently sought leave to appeal to the Supreme Court of Canada.
-On March 22, 1977, this appeal was dismissed as well.
+On March 22, 1977, this appeal was dismissed.
 After this appeal had failed, Romeo began writing letters of the Minister of Justice, stating that he had been out of town at the time of Leopold’s murder and asking that his case be reopened, but no action was taken.
 Romeo would spend the next 31 years in prison for a crime he did not commit.

 A Miscarriage of Justice